danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 ## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

-Let's define a function called *calculate_avg_return* which will calculate average returns for a group of Tickers similar to *calculate_return* function.
+Let's define a function called *calculate_avg_return* which will calculate average returns for a group of Tickers similar to the *calculate_return* function.
 The pricing dataframe and period type are passed as input parameters and the returns dataframe is returned with the same columns as the *calculate_return* function.

         def calculate_avg_return(df_tmp, period):